 - 2 tablespoon sake

 Place the Mirin in a small sauce pan over high heat.
-Bring to a boil and reduce by about a third, and let it cool.
+Bring to a boil and then turn the heat to low and simmer to reduce by about a third, and let it cool.

 Add the cooled Mirin, soy sauce, sesame oil, garlic, ginger, pear, scallions, pepper and sugar, to a medium-sized mixing bowl.

 Whisk until all of the ingredients are evenly combined.

 Pour this marinade into a shallow container or heavy-duty zip-lock bag, place in the refrigerator, and marinate the steaks for at least 30 minutes, and up to 2 hours.

 After the steaks have marinated, remove them and set aside on a plate.
 Place the remaining marinade in a small sauce pan and add the sake.
 Bring it to a boil, and let it simmer on low heat to reduce by about a quarter.
 Set aside.